About Our Chapter

 Members shall reside in Tucson and surrounding area.
 Like all NCL, Inc. Chapters, Tucson aims to foster the mother-daughter relationship by serving its communities together.

 Interested in joining our chapter?
 Membership opportunities are dependent on chapter openings.

 If you know someone in our chapter, talk to her about getting started, membership obligations and our membership drive timeline.
 If you do not know someone in NCL, you are invited to complete this Membership Inquiry Form.

 For any questions regarding Membership, requests for transfers or assistance with connecting as a Sustainer, email us.

-Welcome to the Membership Drive for the year 2022-2023!
-For this year, we are currently accepting applications for current 6th grade girls in the class of 2029.
-In addition, there are a limited number of spots open for the class of 2027.
+Welcome to the Membership Drive for the year 2023-2024!
+For this year, we are currently accepting applications for current 6th grade girls in the class of 2030.

 If you are interested in learning more about NCL or interested in joining our chapter, please complete the Membership Inquiry Form.